-Course - Bachelor Thesis - BYGT2900
+Course - Bachelor's Thesis - BYGT2900

-BYGT2900 - Bachelor Thesis
+BYGT2900 - Bachelor's Thesis

+The Bachelor's thesis is carried out within the course's subject areas and according to the bachelor's manual.
 Identify, formulate and solve relevant problems in the construction engineer's field of work.
 Utilize knowledge and skills from several subject areas in the study, as well as make independent study where necessary.
 Contribute to research and develop the subject area.
 Acquire skills in project management in planning, implementation and documentation of a project work in a group.

 Learning methods and activities

 The working form is as described in the bachelor's manual and is an independent student-driven project work in which process and results should be shared digitally.
 Outreach activities, data collection, literature studies etc. will be required in connection with the task solution.
 The project will be managed (administered) and regular meetings will be held between the group, supervisor (s) and client, where work and progress are discussed.

 - Documentation of the worker process should include status reports, meeting requests, meeting minutes, and timesheets.

 - Oral presentation in English during the process.

 - Preparation of records (poster) either in the final or during the process.

 - Oral presentation of the submitted bachelor's thesis.